cesareuseche/my-blog-portfolio/content/articles/how-to-build-an-api-using-fastapi.md

 ```

 ## Conclusion
 FastAPI simplifies API development with automatic validation, serialization, and documentation.
 This guide covered setting up FastAPI, creating routes, running the server, and deploying the API.
-As you advance in your studies, consider integrating FastAPI with databases like PostgreSQL or MongoDB for full-stack applications.
+As you advance, consider integrating FastAPI with databases like PostgreSQL or MongoDB for full-stack applications.

 Happy coding! 🚀